ices-eg/wg_WGEEL/Misc/data_call_2026/IT.md

 ## Annex 7
 - no number reported, asked to data provider
+- 2 new values inserted in the database

 ## Annex 8
 - 1 new values inserted in the database